nethul/Cinematch-AI/README.md

 endpoint where the keys remain secret.

 Note: Do NOT commit your `.env.local` or `.env` file to source control. `.gitignore` already contains a rule to ignore `.env` and `*.local` files.

+## SEO and social sharing

+To help search engines and social networks index and preview your app correctly, this project includes meta tags, Open Graph and Twitter Card tags in `index.html`, plus `robots.txt` and a simple `sitemap.xml` at the repo root.

+Before deploying, update the placeholder URLs and handles in `index.html`, `sitemap.xml`, and `robots.txt`:

+- Replace `https://your-domain.example/` with your production domain.
+- Replace `https://your-domain.example/og-image.png` with a real Open Graph image (1200x630 recommended).
+- Set `@your_twitter_handle` to your Twitter/X handle if you have one.

+After deployment, submit your `sitemap.xml` to Google Search Console and Bing Webmaster Tools and monitor indexing.
+Consider adding analytics and creating shareable content to drive traffic.